konker/konker.dev/packages/chess-o-matic-keyboard/ARCHITECTURE.md

   - Put common notation keys in the most reachable zones.
   - Keep destructive actions deliberate but easy to reach.
 - Low-friction correction.
-  - Backspace, clear-token, clear-all, and candidate replacement should be fast.
+  - Clear, clear-token, clear-all, and candidate replacement should be fast.
 - Board-aware assistance.
   - When legal move context is available, disable impossible next actions and surface likely completions early.
 - Separate phone and tablet layouts.